 Shanghai Chenshan Botanical Garden conserves nearly 15,000 types of plants in about 30 theme parks and plant zones.
 It has now become an ideal place for people to embrace nature in Shanghai.
-In order to make children fully engaged, there is also 4D cinema, tree house, children’s garden, pirate boat and other entertainments to let them know more about the ecosystem while having fun.
-What’s more, various flower shows will be held here at different times, such as the International Orchid Show in April, Rose Show in May and Waterlily Show in August.
-Chenshan Grassland Broadcast Music Festival held in May and Chenshan Natural Life Festival in October are also good opportunities for you to have fun in the plants and flowers paradise.
+In order to make children fully engaged, there are also 4D cinema, tree house, children’s garden, pirate boat and other entertainments to let them know more about the ecosystem while having fun.
+What’s more, various flower shows are held here at different times, such as the International Orchid Show in April, Rose Show in May and Waterlily Show in August.
+Chenshan Grassland Broadcast Music Festival held in May and Chenshan Natural Life Festival in October.
+These are also good opportunities for you to have fun in the plants and flowers paradise.
 Below are the most popular theme parks and plant zones to see in Shanghai Chenshan Botanical Garden:

 Rock Plants and Medicinal Plants Garden

 This conservatory is located at the northeastern corner of the Shanghai Chenshan Botanical Garden.
 It is the largest exhibition conservatory across Asia.
 It is divided into the Tropical Flower & Fruit Area, the Rare Plants Area and the Desert Plants Area.